notepad-plus-plus/npp-usermanual/content/docs/user-interface.md

   3. Drag the tab's title into the editing pane for that same tab and select **Clone to Other View**.
   ![clonedDoc](../images/clonedDoc.gif)

-- To create a new file tab using the tab bar:
+- To create a new file tab using the Tab Bar:
-  1. If there is empty area to the right of the last tab in the tab bar, double click there and a new tab will be created.
+  1. If there is empty area to the right of the last tab in the Tab Bar, double click there and a new tab will be created.
   ![tabNavNewDoubleClick](../images/tabNavNewDoubleClick.gif)

-- To close a tab using the tab bar:
+- To close a tab using the Tab Bar:
-  1. If **[Settings > Preferences > General](../preferences/#general) > Tab Bar > ☐ Show close button on each tab** is checked, you can click the red ☒ on that tab to close that tab.
+  1. If **[Settings > Preferences > Tab Bar](../preferences/#tab-bar) > ☐ Show close button on each tab** is checked, you can click the red ☒ on that tab to close that tab.
       - When set to show, the close button will always be visible on the active tab
       - When set to show, in v8.7.2 and newer, the close button will be invisible on inactive tabs, though if you hover over the inactive tab, its
-  2. If **[Settings > Preferences > General](../preferences/#general) > Tab Bar > ☐ Double click to close document** is checked, you can double-click the tab's title to close that tab.
+  2. If **[Settings > Preferences > Tab Bar](../preferences/#tab-bar) > ☐ Double click to close document** is checked, you can double-click the tab's title to close that tab.
   ![tabNavCloseXDblClick](../images/tabNavCloseXDblClick.gif)
   3. You can middle-click on the tab's title to close that tab.

-- To pin a tab using the tab bar:
+- To pin a tab using the Tab Bar:
-  1. Ensure **[Settings > Preferences > General](../preferences/#general) > Tab Bar > ☐ Enable pin tab feature** is checkmarked.
+  1. Ensure **[Settings > Preferences > Tab Bar](../preferences/#tab-bar) > ☐ Enable pin tab feature** is checkmarked.
+  2. Depending on the state of **[Settings > Preferences > Tab Bar](../preferences/#tab-bar) > ☐ Enable pin tab feature** (new to v8.8), the behavior is different:
+     - If that setting is not checkmarked (this is the behavior prior to v8.8):
-  2. The active tab (and any tabs you hover over) will have a hollow "pin" icon.
+        1. The active tab (and any tabs you hover over) will have a hollow "pin" icon.
-  3. Clicking that icon will "pin" the tab, which will change the icon to a filled-in "pin", and will move the tab to the left side of the tab bar (before any unpinned tabs, but after any tabs that are already pinned).
+        2. Clicking that hollow icon,  will "pin" the tab, which will change the icon to a filled-in "pin", and will move the tab to the left side of the Tab Bar (before any unpinned tabs, but after any tabs that are already pinned).
+     - If that setting is checkmarked (only available starting in v8.8):
+        1. You must use the [Tab Bar Right Click context menu](#tab-bar-right-click-menu) to `Pin` a tab.
+        2. Once pinned, the Tab's icon will change to a filled-in "pin", and will move the tab to the left side of the Tab Bar (before any unpinned tabs, but after any tabs that are already pinned).
-  4. Pinned tabs will show the filled-in pin icon whether or not they are active.
+  3. Pinned tabs will show the filled-in pin icon whether or not they are active.
   5. Clicking the filled-in pin icon will unpin the tab.

 ### Tab Bar Right Click Menu